Skip to Content

 It spans an area of more than 1 million square metres and is filled with over 1,200 shops, as well as hundreds of food and drink options.
 Whether you want to pick up something fancy from a high-end retailer, or a souvenir to remember your trip by, you’ll easily find whatever you’re looking for.

-And, if you’re not super keen on shopping, the mall also houses an Olympic size ice rink, a movie theatre, a haunted house, and an amusement park.
+And, if you’re not super keen on shopping, the mall also houses an Olympic size ice rink, the Dubai Aquarium, a movie theatre, a haunted house, and an amusement park.
 It is almost quite overwhelming to visit this mall as it is so very large.
+It is one of the best ways to experience how over the top Dubai can be.
 Make sure you wear sensible shoes.

 3. Visit Old Town Dubai

-No trip to Dubai would be complete without experiencing the city’s Old Town.
-This area isn’t as built up and modern as the other districts, which allows you to experience Dubai without all the glitz and glam.
+No trip to Dubai would be complete without experiencing the city’s Old Town or Bur Dubai.
+This area isn’t as built up and modern as the other districts, which makes it the perfect place to experience Dubai without all the glitz and glam.
+A guided walking tour is a great way to experience old town Dubai in a short amount of time.

 wooden boat on the water in dubai